Software Companies Charge Different Prices by Country. Same Product. Different Bill.

 That sounds reasonable until you think about it for thirty seconds.

-• The work product is identical.
-A Photoshop file created with a $20/month subscription is indistinguishable from one created with a $55/month subscription.
-Your clients will never know.
+- The work product is identical.
+A Photoshop file created with a lower-priced regional plan is still a Photoshop file.
+Your clients do not care which country page you saw first.

 VPNs Get Caught.
 Browser Isolation Does Not.